Marryuna

-"Marryuna" ("Let's Dance") is a song by Australian musician Baker Boy featuring Yirrmal, released independently on 6 October 2017.
+"Marryuna" ("Let's Dance") is a song by Indigenous Australian musician Baker Boy featuring Indigenous Australian singer Yirrmal, released independently as a single on 6 October 2017.

 The song ranked at number 17 in Triple J's Hottest 100 of 2017.

-At the AIR Awards of 2018, the Baker Boy won Breakthrough Independent Artist with "Marryuna", while the song was nominated for Best Independent Single or EP.
+At the 2018 AIR Awards, the song won Baker Boy Breakthrough Independent Artist, whilst "Marryuna" was nominated for Best Independent Single or EP.

-At the Music Victoria Awards of 2018 "Marryuna" won Best Song.
+At the 2018 Music Victoria Awards, "Marryuna" won Best Song.

-At the National Indigenous Music Awards 2018, the song was nominated for Best Song, while the video won Film Clip of the Year.
+At the 2018 National Indigenous Music Awards, the song was nominated for Best Song, while the video won Film Clip of the Year.

 Background

 Upon release, Baker said: "'Marryuna' means to dance with no shame, to freestyle for the sheer elation of dancing."